dmerejkowsky/blog/content/post/0097-crafting-command-line-outputs.md

 # Standard out and standard error

-Speaking of error messages, note that your can choose to write text to *two* different channels (often called `stdin` and `stdout` for short).
+Speaking of error messages, note that your can choose to write text to *two* different channels (often called `stdout` and `stderr` for short).
 Use `stderr` for error messages and error messages only.
 People sometimes need to hide "normal" messages from your tool, but they'll need to know about those errors!

 # Colors